tlaplus/rfcs/unicode/README.md

 Since it is difficult to directly type Unicode symbols, ASCII TLA+ is likely to remain the dominant input form far into the future.
 If Unicode TLA+ becomes popular, many example specs will not be in a form which is easily copied by TLA+ newcomers.
 This could make the language more difficult to learn.

+## Prior Art

+In 2017 Ron Pressler created a set of changes intended to add Unicode support to SANY; this work can be viewed [here](https://github.com/pron/tlaplus/tree/unicode-presentation-2/tlatools/src/tla2unicode).
+This was at one point integrated into a beta toolbox release (along with real-time rewriting of ASCII symbols into their Unicode counterparts!) but was reverted after it caused various issues; see release announcement discussion [here](https://groups.google.com/g/tlaplus/c/YEWzqRqV8Nc/m/mKhyim0wCQAJ) and prior general discussion of Unicode in TLA+ [here](https://groups.google.com/g/tlaplus/c/9ZKemfayRDk/m/Ii5ugPtHIAAJ).